Blender-Brussels/blender-brussels.github.io/_posts/en/2015-02-28-experimental-mesh-generation.md

 + [model 07](http://frankiezafe.org/fileadmin/sites/frankiezafe/labo/bpybge/generative/export/generative_07.html)

 You can also download the [blender project including exports and python script here](http://frankiezafe.org/fileadmin/sites/frankiezafe/labo/bpybge/generative/generative.zip).

+***how to***

+To use the script:

++ make sure you have 1 object selected (not tested if 2 models are selected)
++ go to *edit mode* and deselect all the vertices, edges and faces (by pressing 'A' key)
++ go back to *object mode*
++ go to panel *text* and press run script
++ the process might take a while to finish, and consume a lot of CPU and RAM if you go wild...
+Check your computer status during process :)

 **This workshop is dedicated to exploring generative 3D and mesh modifications using Python scripting.**